kuttiproject/driver-vbox-images/README.md

 This repository contains build instructions and Packer scripts for building images for the kutti VirtualBox driver running on amd64 Linux, Windows and Mac OS.
 Its releases are the download source of these images for the kutti system.

-## Image Kubernetes Versions

-We will try and maintain images for the current Kubernetes version, and two earlier minor versions.
-Versions older than that will be deprecated, and eventually removed.

 ## Building Images

 Images can be built by manually following the instructions in [BUILDING.md](BUILDING.md), or by running the Packer scripts as detailed in [PACKER.md](PACKER.md).